 Easy-to-work soil is soil that is fertile and friable.

-In addition to aged compost, you can add more nutrients and organic matter to a planting bed by also adding an inch of aged cow or chicken manure across the bed.
+In addition to aged compost or organic planting mix, you can add more nutrients and organic matter to a planting bed by also adding an inch of aged cow or chicken manure across the bed.
 Aged manure is best added in late autumn or early winter to allow for winter elements to work it well into the soil.

 More tips at No-Dig, No-Till Gardening